crxzygit/link-library/README.md

 OR

-Copy this code into a notepad file, save it is a 'Text-to-Audio.vbs '
+Copy this code into a notepad file, save it is a 'Text-to-Audio.vbs'

 ```
 Dim msg, crxzygit